CLu1s/gatsby-netlify-cms/src/pages/blog/2019-04-27-how-to-do-a-pomodoro-app-with-react-and-gatby-part-1.md

 cd gatsby-pomodoro-react
 ```

-If everything is correct you should see next screen in [ http://localhost:8000/](http://localhost:8000/)
+If everything is correct you should see the next screen in [ http://localhost:8000/](http://localhost:8000/)

 ![gatsby](/img/deepinscreenshot_seleccionar-área_20190427174631.png "gatsby")